Asmilex/xfwm-rounded-corners-patch/README.md

 ```

 ### Configuring the rounded corners
-By default, the rounded corners have a radius of 12 px and are disabled for maximized windows.
-Also, the window decorations such as titlebar and borders are hidden, because it doesn't look any good* with current implementation.
+By default, the rounded corners have a radius of 8 px and are disabled for maximized windows.
+Also, window decorations are visible by default, but mind that most Xfwm themes won't look good with rounded corners because they provide side and bottom borders.
+Themes with no borders, but only with titlebar, should look fine though.

-You can change the radius and enable maximized rounding with these commands:
+You can change the radius, enable maximized rounding or hide window decorations with these commands:

 ```
-xfconf-query -c xfwm4 -p /general/rounded_corners_radius -s 18
+xfconf-query -c xfwm4 -p /general/rounded_corners_radius -s 12
-xfconf-query -c xfwm4 -p /general/rounded_corners_maximized -s true
+xfconf-query -c xfwm4 -p /general/rounded_corners_maximized -s true xfconf-query -c xfwm4 -p /general/rounded_corners_keep_decorations -s false
 ```

-Setting the radius value to 0 disables the effect altogether and restores window decorations.
+Setting the radius value to 0 disables the effect and restores original window shapes.

-<sub>* Yeah, this patch is more about the aesthetics than functionality.</sub>